• Skip to primary navigation

 • Or whip it into stiff peaks and pipe it onto desserts.

-Refrigeration - Dulce de leche mousse is cream-based and best to store in the fridge until ready to serve.
+Refrigeration - Dulce de leche mousse is cream-based, and it is best to store it covered in the fridge until ready to serve.

-Consume it within three days of making.
+Consume it within three days of making it.
 If stored for any longer than that, it can pick up the flavors of other foods in the fridge.

 Freezing - This whipped cream dessert does not freeze well.